-ACN recognizes that most people are already stressed, they are already emotionally or otherwise consumed just from dealing with TS on a daily basis.
+ACN recognizes that most people are already stressed, they are already emotionally or otherwise consumed just from dealing with Tourette syndrome on a daily basis.
 But if connections are found between tics and environmental stimuli, it can be a life-altering experience that was truly worth the effort.
 Just keep noting the intensity, frequency and type of tics as well as possible related factors, and watch for a pattern as you go along.

-ACN Latitudes ears all too frequently that someone was able to identify at least one trigger for tics, and when they told a physician or psychologist, the response was: “That’s ridiculous.”
+ACN Latitudes hears all too frequently that someone was able to identify at least one trigger for tics, and when they told a physician or psychologist, the response was: “That’s ridiculous.”
 Or, “It’s a coincidence,” and they are told they are “wasting their time” in these pursuits.

 This is medicine at its worst.
-After all, TS is referred to in the literature as a “mystery.”
+After all, Tourette syndrome is referred to in the literature as a “mystery.”
 There is no lab result to verify its existence, and the best specialists in the world do not have all the answers to the cause or suitable treatment.
 Yet, patients and families are coming to professionals around the world and offering clues to help solve this mystery.
 More frequently than not, they encounter a deaf ear, and may even be discouraged from further exploration.
 Educate yourself, believe what you see with your own eyes after careful observation, and be an advocate for your family.

 Other Helpful Resources:

 - What is Tourette Syndrome?
 A Comprehensive Overview

 - Dos and Dont’s for the Treatment of Tics and Tourette Syndrome Infographic